-About 13,000 women develop breast cancer every year in Australia.
 It is not known why most breast cancers develop.
-Only 1 in 20 breast cancers happen because it runs in the family.
-Oral contraceptive pills and hormone replacement therapies have not been proved to cause breast cancer.
-Most small breast cancers do not cause any symptoms and can be found only by having a mammogram (breast x-ray), an ultrasound scan or a physical examination of your breast.
+Only 1 in 20 breast cancers in women and 1 in 10 in men happen because it runs in the family.
+Most small breast cancers do not cause any symptoms and can be found only by having a mammogram (breast x-ray or breast screening), or an ultrasound scan.
+Larger cancers may be found during a physical examination of your breast.